25celalettin/javascript-functions/README.md

 Custom Javascript Functions

 # Content
-Custom javasciprt replace function (only using for and forEach)
+Custom javascipt replace function (only using for and forEach)